 Conclusion

 Now you know how to recruit new board members, you can set your strategy to fill the skill gaps that you have.
 Understanding which competencies and experiences you require is the first step and requires you to look at where you are now and where you aim to be in the future.
 You should be looking towards where your industry is heading and what investors and other stakeholders will require in a few years’ time.
 Gaining a spread of knowledge, as well as proactive directors who are not afraid to challenge norms in a collaborative and respectful manner will lead to a strong board in the future.
-Diversity of minds to create a good debate before decision making is rewarding for the Board and for the organisation.
+Diversity of minds to create a good debate before decision making is rewarding for the board and for the organisation.

 Understand where you can improve performance with BoardClic, an analytics platform enabling boards and CEOs to build better and more sustainable organisations.